BPI-SINOVOIP/arm-trusted-firmware/docs/porting-guide.rst

    Firmware Update (FWU) certificate identifier, used by NS_BL1U to load the FWU content certificate.

+-  **#define : PLAT_CRYPTOCELL_BASE**

+   This defines the base address of Arm® TrustZone® CryptoCell and must be defined if CryptoCell crypto driver is used for Trusted Board Boot.
+For capable Arm platforms, this driver is used if ``ARM_CRYPTOCELL_INTEG`` is set.

 If the AP Firmware Updater Configuration image, BL2U is used, the following must also be defined: